INSIGHTS WITH EVALESCO

 A major risk to keep front of mind is a potential central bank error.
 Does monetary policy have the same impact on supply- driven inflation versus demand-driven inflation?
 Empirical evidence suggests monetary policy is more effective at taming demand-driven inflation.
 Central banks must understand the make-up of inflation.
 For example, how much is derived from excess demand, and how much is derived from supply chain disruptions?

-Central banks won’t have the safety of Quantitative Easing (QE) this time around.
+l banks won’t have the safety of Quantitative Easing (QE) this time around.
 The ability of central banks to support lower rates with QE is less likely because of the extraordinary amounts of existing debt.
 Future growth will be harder to attain because, by definition, borrowing means that consumption is brought forward in time.
 Credit worthiness should be a focus as interest rates rise.

 Central banks effectively distorted true price discovery with QE.
 Investors in fixed interest should evaluate the return ‘of’ capital, not just the return ‘on’ capital.